IQ Required for Special Education Teacher

 4%

 Special Education Teacher professionals tend to score highest in verbal comprehension.
-The free IQ test takes about 25 minutes and shows your own five-domain profile, so you can see where your strengths actually line up.
+See how your own five-domain profile compares — and which careers actually fit it.

 Cognitive Domain Emphasis